genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/5-grid-pro-renderers.md

 ```
 Let's understand each part of the `getActionsMenuDef()`:
 - The first argument is the configuration of the nested menu.
 Each menu item must have:
-    - name: The name that will be displayed in the menu.
+    - `name`: the name that will be displayed in the menu.
-    - callback: The callback function to trigger an action.
-Using this callback function you get access to the parameter `rowData`.
+    - `callback`: the callback function to trigger an action.
+This callback function gives you access to the parameter `rowData`.
 This is the data of the current row.
 - The second argument is the other definitions of the `ColDef`, such as `headerName`, `width`, `pinned` ...
 - The third argument is the string that will be displayed on the button.
-In the previous example, it will be displyed "+".
+In the example above, this is "+".

 Behind the scenes, the `getActionsMenuDef` helper builds the "actions menu" `ColDef` for you.